 ATTENTION – Mary Arden’s House is closed during the winter and it opens from Easter to the end of October.

 You can get there by train in 7 minutes and the ticket is £2 one-way.
 You can check the timetable here.
-Some other options would be to take a taxi (around £15 one-way) or, if you are feeling like it, you can go for a nice walk from the city center of Stratford to Wilmcote.
+Some other options would be to take a taxi (around £15 one-way) or, if you are feeling up to it, you can go for a nice walk from the city center of Stratford to Wilmcote.

-Avon River is a wonderful place to explore and you can take a boat tour there.
+The Avon River is a wonderful place to explore and you can take a boat tour there.
 In my opinion, a normal boat tour is not exactly a must-do while you are in the city, as it takes quite a lot of time (45 minutes to Holy Trinity Church and return) and there is not much audio information given.

-I took my boat tour with a company called Canal and River Ltd., so I can’t say that it is the same for all the other companies – but if you are keen on doing this, I would, perhaps, try another company.
+I took my boat tour with a company called Canal and River Ltd., so I can’t say it is the same for all the other companies – but if you are keen on doing this, I would, perhaps, try another company.

 Another great idea is to go on a river cruise for lunch or dinner.
-There is a restaurant cruiser called “The Countess Of Evesham” where you can book a 3-course meal and enjoy some delicious food, as well as a stunning view of the river.
+There is a restaurant cruiser called “The Countess Of Evesham” where you can book a 3-course meal and enjoy some delicious food, as well as take in a stunning view of the river.